armurox/logredactor/README.md

 # Output: {"name": "__main__", "message": "Request Failed", "url": "https://example.com?api_key=****"}
 ```

 You can also redact by dictionary keys, rather than by regex, in cases where certain fields should always be redacted.
 To achieve this, you can provide any iterable representing the keys that you would like to redact on.
-An example is shown below:
+An example is shown below (this time with a different default mask):

 ```python
 import re